Modelling Lateral Spread in Wire Flat Rolling: Mathematical model

 \subsection{Leading-order asymptotic solution}

-We now proceed by expanding all variables in an asymptotic series in $\delta$, so that, for example, $\sigma_{xx} = \sigma^{(0)}_{xx} + \delta\sigma^{(1)}_{xx} + \delta^2\sigma^{(2)}_{xx} + \cdots$, and collecting like terms.
+Following non-dimensionalisation, all terms in the governing equations are now the same size except for the explicit factors of $\delta$, which is small.
+Following the technique of asymptotics~\citep[see, e.g.][]{hinch}, we now expand in an asymptotic series in powers of the small parameter $\delta$, such that each successive term is asymptotically smaller than the preceding one.
+Whilst many complicated expansions are sometimes needed, here a simple expansion in powers of $\delta$ is sufficient, as is the case for sheet rolling~\citep{erfanian2025}; this is suggested from the fact that the small parameter $\delta$ only appears as integer powers of $\delta$ in the governing equations and boundary conditions above, and may be verified a posteriori once the solution has been calculated.
+We therefore expand any unknown variable as

+with $\phi^{(0)}$ not identically zero so that $\phi = O(1)$.
+Here, $\phi$ represents any of the unknown variables $u$, $v$, $w$, $\sigma_{ij}$, $s_{ij}$, $p$ and $\lambda$; for example, $\sigma_{xx} = \sigma^{(0)}_{xx} + \delta\sigma^{(1)}_{xx} + \delta^2\sigma^{(2)}_{xx} + \cdots$.
+Substituting the asymptotic expansion into the governing equations~\eqref{eq:nondim_mom} to~\eqref{eq:mass_ave} allows smaller terms to be neglected relative to dominant ones successively, establishing an ordered hierarchy that leads to an approximate but systematically improvable solution with a quantifiable error.
 While this formalism could be used to compute the solution to an arbitrary order of accuracy (for example, \citet{erfanian2025} consider up to the second order terms $\sigma^{(2)}_{xx}$ for sheet rolling), here we will only consider the leading order terms.
 We therefore neglect all terms of $O(\delta)$ or higher to derive the leading-order equations.
-Substituting the hydrostatic pressure~\eqref{eq:hydrostatic} into the yield function~\eqref{eq:nondim_yield} at leading order gives
+It should be noted that neglecting $O(\delta)$ terms in the expansion does not mean we are setting $\delta$ to zero, but rather that we are calculating the leading-order solution which represents the dominant physical behaviour for small, yet realistic, values of $\delta$, with a relative error of order $O(\delta)$ which could subsequently be corrected for by including higher-order terms.
+From the hydrostatic pressure~\eqref{eq:hydrostatic} at leading order